Contents - Index

 If the filename extension is .PRF (or .PRF64 for the 64-bit license), EES will expect the file to be a .PRF (EES Preferences) file.
 A .PRF file holds default values of units settings selected in the Unit System dialog, stop criteria and integration tolerances specified in the Tolerances dialog, default variable information, and all of the information in the Preferences dialog. .PRF files are created when the Store button in clicked in the Unit System, Tolerances, and Preferences dialogs.
 A .PRF file can be loaded with the Load button in the Preferences dialog or with a $INCLUDE directive.

-If the filename extension is .UNT, EES will expect the file to be a Units List file that holds units strings.
-Units List files can be created with a text editor or with the Units List dialog.
+If the filename extension is .UN1, EES will expect the file to be a Units List file that holds unit strings.
+If the filename extension is .UNT2, EES will expect the file to be a file that holds alternate unit strings.
+These files can be created with a text editor or with the Units List dialog.

 Files having a filename extension of .FLD are text files containing the coefficients for the property equations used by the NIST REFPROP program}.
 EES can read .FLD files (REFPROP V10) for pure fluids and thus provide the thermodynamic property data for the fluid in the same manner as for the built-in fluids.
 The fluid name used by EES is the .fld file name (without the .fld) appended with _rp.